 Port of Gothenburg rail traffic at an all-time high

-The increase in rail traffic looks set to continue at the Port of Gothenburg with a new record for rail-borne freight passing through the port.
+The increase in rail traffic looks set to continue at the Port of with a new record for rail-borne freight passing through the port.
 Some 458,000 TEUs were handled during 2021 – the highest annual figure in the port’s 400-year history.

 Rail volumes reached 458,000 TEUs in 2021 – up 9 per cent on the previous year.
 The increase can be ascribed in part to the introduction of four new rail shuttles, linking the port to Piteå, Gävle, Fiskarheden, and Jönköping.